radarroark/xit/docs/tui.md

 * Terminals have no such semantic information.
 To them, a given TUI is just rendering a grid of characters.
 There is no high-level concept of a button or a text field.
 To fix this, we need to build new standards.
 There is a lot we can learn from the web here.

 I tried to design my own TUI library, [xitui](https://github.com/radarroark/xitui), around these ideas.
 It has built-in support for responsive design, and a built-in focus system.

-TUIs are not a relic of the past.
-Every GUI framework you are using today will eventually become obsolete, while the simplicity and timelessness of TUIs will remain.
-[GUIs get remembered, but TUIs never die](https://www.youtube.com/shorts/U_pqRP-4hUc).